 It reached the point where Osbert and Sacheverell invented a mythical yacht, the Rover, pretending to be away on a voyage and so avoid their father for long periods.

-But the one of Sitwell’s many and varied interests, the one that produced results was his passion for garden design and house decoration, although none of his projects were ever truly completed as it was a continuous change.
+But the one of Sitwell’s many and varied interests, the one that produced results was his passion for garden design and house decoration, although none of his projects was ever truly completed as it was a process of continuous change.